-A strong welfare system provides significant income protection: unemployment benefit is 62.4% of salary (capped at NOK 599,148) for a minimum of 104 weeks.
-COVID-19 related measure increased benefit to 80% of first NOK 300,000
+A strong welfare system provides significant income protection: unemployment benefit is 62.4% of salary (capped at NOK 599,148) for a minimum of 104 weeks

-The Norwegian economy - post COVID-19 outbreak
+The Norwegian economy - GDP

-Source: Statistics Norway, Konjunkturtendensene 4/2021
+Source: Statistics Norway, Konjunkturtendensene 1/2022

-- GDP growth contracted by 2.3 % in 2020 driven by reduced private consumption, reduced investments and reduced export. - Rebound in GDP in 2021 with growth of 4.1% driven by a reversal of negative development in private consumption, investments and export in 2020.
+- GDP growth contracted by 2.3 % in 2020 driven by reduced private consumption, reduced investments and reduced export. - Rebound in GDP in 2021 with growth of 4.2% driven by a reversal of negative development in private consumption, investments and export in 2020. - GDP growth of 3.6% expected for 2022 (revised down from 4.1% in December)